-This post will discuss about everything you need to know about torrenting.
+This guide will discuss everything you need to know about Torrenting.

 Torrenting has become one of the most popular methods of file sharing to date.